What Kind of Space Tourist Are You?

 Want official astronaut status?

-Experience the Overview Effect?
+Want to leisurely experience the Overview Effect?

 Just want to be weightless?

-Are you all about the orbit?
+Are you all about the International Space Station?

 For you, the International Space Station (ISS) is humanity’s greatest achievement.
 Those six men and women who orbit our planet at 17,000 m.p.h. for months on end are the true pioneers of our species, and you’d give anything to be among them.
 You’ll want to keep your eye on Space Adventures, which is the only space tourism company that has already sent people to space.
 The company has booked multi-day trips to the ISS for seven private citizens so far, though none since Cirque du Soleil founder Guy Laliberté in 2009.
 Russian space agency Roscosmos, however, has announced that it will send two tourists to the ISS with Space Adventures in 2023, one of whom will participate in a spacewalk.
 If you’re interested in the program, budget about $50 billion for this one, plus months of training.